wet-boew/wet-boew-codecharge/README.md

 Codecharge variant provides re-usable Master Templates for CodeCharge Studio 5 (CCS5). the Template provided supports CCS5 php generated sites.
 Demo provided was generated in php, using the Master Template.
 In the Codecharge variant, Html and php code files are completely separated (.php and .html), keeping a clear separation between presentation and code.

-They are merged dynamically on demand.
-On-going effort to sync the resource variables used in both rojects.
+Synchronization of the resource variables used (languages) in both projects on ToDo list.

 * Demo environment tailoring**